amol2512/Itihaas-Analysis-of-Historical-Journals-through-Sentiment-Analysis/README.md

 The models were fine-tuned using the preprocessed dataset and evaluated based on accuracy, precision, recall, and F1-score.
 The performance of the models was analyzed, considering factors such as data pre-processing, hyperparameter tuning, and model architecture.

-## Conclusion
-The research project aims to compare the performance of BERT, DistilBERT, and RoBERTa models for sentiment analysis on historical journals.
-By analyzing the accuracy, precision, recall, and F1-score of these models, valuable insights can be gained regarding their effectiveness in sentiment analysis of historical texts.
-The research findings will contribute to improving sentiment analysis of old texts and historical documents and provide guidance on selecting appropriate models for similar applications.

 ## Additional